Energy Monitoring Strategies for Increasing Building Efficiency & Cost Savings

 Submeters Facilitate LEED Certification for Health Care Facilities

-According to industry estimates, overall facility operating costs are 10% higher than just five years ago, with combined utility costs up some 20% over the last two years alone.
+hospital submetering according to industry estimates, overall facility operating costs are 10% higher than just five years ago, with combined utility costs up some 20% over the last two years alone.
 Interestingly, electrical usage during the latter period fell almost 13%, most likely in response to continuing rate hikes and other factors driving in-creased awareness and implementation of enterprise-level energy management systems (EEMS), equipment efficiency upgrades, utility energy initiatives and other cost-saving measures.

 This trend especially impacts healthcare facilities which, according to the U.S. Energy Information Administration, use 2.7 times more energy than typical office buildings (Figure 4).
 Against this, overlay the DoE’s own analysis of energy use in the healthcare sector, in which $5.3 billion is spent every year, second only to the food service industry in terms of energy consumption.